-Paul and Jean were good friends and we shall miss them hugely.
+Paul and Jean were good friends and we miss them hugely.
 I thank them for believing in me and the Witty name will always be part of our practice.
 I hope the family can take pride from the sign along the Billing Road.
 It is part of their parent’s legacy.